MS-XIII/GalacticMenu/README.md

 - added safe space to protections
 - added squidgame troll to Lobbytroll
 - added check lua version in settings
+- added rapid fire on vehicle weapons
+- added sight airstrike and railgun to selfplayer!!

 MINOR UPDATE just for the fun of it will update it more tomorrow or ther day after!!